 - Guns don't kill people; doctors kill people.

 - Firearms were used in about 12,600 homicides in the United States in 2007.
-Medical errors kill between 44,000 and 98,000 or possibly even more.[unreliable source] Advocates of responsible firearm use conclude based on Amdahl's law that governments ought to tackle serious medical errors before firearms.
+Medical errors kill between 44,000 and 98,000 or possibly even more.[unreliable source] Advocates of responsible firearm use conclude based on Amdahl's law that governments ought to use resources on serious medical errors before firearms.

 - Guns don't kill people; idiots kill people.

 - There are two ways we can treat this.
 The first is to acknowledge that idiots will always exist and outlaw firearms, but then only outlaws will have firearms.
 The other is to educate the public through gun safety campaigns.
-To firearm advocates, gun control means hitting your target and hitting nothing else.
+To firearm advocates, gun control means hitting your target, the whole target, and nothing but the target.
 Along the same lines are people with untreated mental illness.
 Lack of social mental health care has been implicated as one of the causes behind the Sandy Hook massacre of December 2012.

 - Guns don't kill people; I kill people.